4.5/5 (2)

 Day 1: Arrival in Caen

-Arrival in Caen - the main city of the region and home of the WWII Peace Memorial.
-Check in to your hotel and then enjoy some free time and explore Caen.
-A museum visit of the Caen Memorial is a highly informative and complete start of your tour.
-Orientation in the evening with an English speaking guide.
+Arrive in Caen, the main commune in this captivating region and home of the WWII Peace Memorial.
+Check in at your hotel and then enjoy some free time to explore Caen.
+We recommend a museum visit to the Caen Memorial - a highly informative starting point to your historical tour.
+In the evening, you'll receive an orientation briefing from an English-speaking guide.

-Cycle to Merville-Franceville-Plage sur Mer in the Calvados area and visit the Battery Museum.
-Then head on to Pegasus Bridge, originally named the Benouville Bridge.
-There, you can visit the Pegasus Memorial and museum, dedicated to the first liberators who arrived in Normandy on the night of 5th/6th June 1944.
+Cycle to Merville-Franceville-Plage in the Calvados area this morning and visit the Battery Museum.
+Then, pedal onwards to Pegasus Bridge, originally known as the Benouville Bridge.
+It's here that you can visit the Pegasus Memorial and Museum, dedicated to the first liberators who arrived in Normandy on the night of the 5th/6th June 1944.

-Finally, you will arrive in Ouistreham where, on Riva Bella, you will have an overview on the landing area of Sword Beach.
-Here you can visit the Atlantic Wall Museum, inside the "Big Bunker," a former German headquarters.
-The Belvedere has an interesting orientation table and in front of the casino you can visit the Landing museum.
+Later, you'll arrive in the Ouistreham where, on Riva Bella, you'll behold an impressive view onto the landing area of Sword Beach.
+Here, you can visit the Atlantic Wall Museum inside the 'Big Bunker' - a former German headquarters.
+In the Belvedere, you'll find a fascinating orientation table and can visit the Landing Museum.

 Day 3: Caen – Bayeux (36 miles/58 km, 349m elevation gain)

-You will finish in Bayeux, where you may take the opportunity to visit one of the many points of interest of this town of art.
-The Bayeux Tapestry – 230 ft long and 2 ft high (70m x 50 cm), completed in the 11th century- is unique in the world.
-Other visits include the recently re-opened Musée de la Bataille de Normandy and Mémorial du Général de Gaulle.
+You'll finish the day in the artistic town of Bayeaux, where you may grasp the opportunity to visit many points of interest, like the world-famous Bayeux Tapestry - 230 ft long, 2 ft high (70 m x 50 cm), and completed in the 11th century.
+Other sites include the recently re-opened Museum of the Battle of Normandy and the Mémorial du Général de Gaulle.

-A strong ride today from Bayeux to discover some of the most famous WWII sites in the area: Colleville-sur-Mer and Omaha beach.
-In Colleville take some time to visit the US Military Cemetery, the chapel and the memorial dedicated to the youth of America.
+A strong ride today, starting out from Bayeux and leading you towards some of the most famous WWII sites in the area: Colleville-sur-Mer and Omaha Beach.
+In Colleville, take some time to visit the US Military Cemetery, the chapel, and the memorial dedicated to the youth of America.

 Day 5: Loop ride to St. Mere Eglise (30 miles/49 km, 188m elevation gain)

-A loop tour from your hotel will first focus on the Utah Beach landings close to your hotel, then move north toward the point on the coast at Quineville then inland to St Mere Eglise, and a visit the famous battery of Crisbecq, Azeville and the very famous village of Ste Marie du Mont.
-Then back to your hotel.
+A loop tour starts from your hotel today with the first focus on the Utah Beach landings, close to your hotel.
+You'll then ride northwards along the coast towards Quineville, then inland towards St. Mere Eglise, where you can visit the famous battery of Crisbecq, Azeville, and the famous village of St. Marie du Mont.

 Day 6: Departure